YangZhiGang0228/MAPS/README.md

 # MAPS
-This project is the implimentation of the MAPS: Multiresolution Adaptive Parameterization of Surfaces.
+This project is the implementation of the MAPS: Multiresolution Adaptive Parameterization of Surfaces.